dasmith/locallisten/README.md

 # Local Listen

-A script to find a few popular songs (on [Google Play (All Access)](http://music.google.com)) of the bands that are performing nearby within the next week (found using [JamBase](http://jambase.com)).
-It adds the songs to a playlist on Google Play so you can listen and discover shows you wouldn't want to miss.
+A script to find a few popular songs (on [Google Play (All Access)](http://music.google.com)) of the bands that are performing nearby within the next week (found using
+                [JamBase](http://jambase.com)).
+It adds the songs to a playlist on Google Play so you can listen and discover bands before you miss a chance to see them perform live.

 To use this script you need to have: